-PART 1-E - DEVELOPMENT AND IMPLEMENTATION OF CTE PROGRAMS AND PROGRAMS OF STUDY (POS)
+PART 1-D. DEVELOPMENT AND IMPLEMENTATION OF CAREER AND TECHNICAL EDUCATION (CTE) PROGRAMS AND PROGRAMS OF STUDY

-The 2021-2022 CLNA provided the opportunity to examine the agency's current program offerings and assess whether all programs are of sufficient size, scope and quality, meet current and future labor market needs and have included all of the components necessary to be considered programs of study under the new Perkins V requirements.
+The 2021-2022 CLNA provided the opportunity to examine the agency's current program offerings and assess whether all programs are of sufficient SSQ, meet current and future labor market needs and have included all of the components necessary to be considered programs of study under the new Perkins V requirements.
 From the analysis, various needs could be identified and prioritized related to program development, implementation and expansion of programs into programs of study.
-The highest priority needs identified in these areas can became part of the four-year plan and some or all may be addressed during the 2022-2023 program year.
+The highest priority needs identified in these areas can became part of the four-year plan and some or all may be addressed during the 2023-2024 program year.
 Prioritized needs should be both impactful and achievable.